Paul-Roux-Phys/BootstrapVirasoro.jl/README.md

 module OnePointBlocksTorus

 using ..CFTData, ..OnePointCorrelationFunctions
-import EllipticFunctions: etaDedekind as η,
+import EllipticFunctions: etaDedekind as η

 export OnePointBlockTorus, F_one_point_torus